epilif3sotnas/config-os/config/manjaro/README.rst

 Update
 ######

-There are 3 different updates, Manjaro System, NeoVim, and Oh My Posh.
+There are 2 different updates, Manjaro System, and Oh My Posh.

 Manjaro
 =======